 What to Buy?

 So this is where it becomes a little difficult.
-What is the best tactical knife.
-Of course you know that their isn’t a “best” one.
+What is the best tactical knife?
+Of course, you know that there isn’t a “best” one.
 Instead, there are several you can choose from, depending on your situation.

 Kershaw 1990 Brawler Folding SpeedSafe Knife